 Start-up companies are formed because of people like you—innovative leaders with purpose and passion, incentive and enthusiasm.
 Of course, I appreciate all those terrific traits.
 But there's a catch—a motivated CEO/leader, or even a motivated team, only moves a company so far.

-Listen up: Anyone that professes that motivation is the single key factor for your success, has dialed it down, and made it way too simplistic.
+Anyone that professes that motivation is the single key factor for your success, has dialed it down, and made it way too simplistic.
 Business is complex and ever-changing, and so are the people who work in it.

 What I'm about to say is a pet peeve for me, and I want to share it with you: